via-edge-ai/meta-stress-test/README.md

 * Additional packages needed, but not included in default AIoT Linux configuration.

-The layer has been verified on following platforms:
+The layer has been verified on following boards:

-* i1200
+* i1200-demo

 ## Dependencies